-In involving the sector departments in 2011/2012 IDP Review, uThukela district municipality used the IDP Service Providers Forum in getting the information and planning together, but it was not effective because of inconstancy of attending meeting. uThukela district municipality believes that the initiative from COGTA of developing the IDP process manual for all sector departments participating in municipal IDP reviews process will improve the participation of sector departments in the uThukela IDP.
+In involving the sector departments in 2011/2012 IDP Review, uThukela district municipality used the IDP Service Providers Forum in getting the information and planning together, but it was not effective because of inconstancy of attending meeting. uThukela municipality believes that the initiative from COGTA of developing the IDP process manual for all sector departments participating in municipal IDP reviews process will improve the participation of sector departments in the uThukela IDP.
 The challenge that came from the discussion between uThukela District Municipality and sector departments was the different budgeting cycles between local government and Provincial Government.
+In engaging the sector departments, most of them indicated that they will only be having their programmes/projects with budgets in April 2011.

 The following are sector departments that came forward in the preparation of uThukela IDP review for 2011/2012 and the tables indicates their programmes for 2011/2012 financial year: